Public Projects with Preferences and Predictions: Abstract

 \section{Abstract}

-In the public projects problem, a group of decisionmakers aggregate their preferences to choose one alternative.
-Recent work on public projects has proposed the \emph{Quadratic Transfers Mechanism} (QTM) and shown asymptotic welfare guarantees in some cases.
-We begin by giving new non-asymptotic Price of Anarchy guarantees for the QTM.
+When making a decision as a group, there are two primary paradigms: aggregating preferences (e.g. voting, mechanism design) and aggregating information (e.g. discussion, consulting, forecasting).
+Almost all formally-studied group decisionmaking mechanisms fall under one paradigm or the other, but not both.
+We consider a public projects problem with the objective of maximizing utilitarian social welfare.
+Decisionmakers have both preferences, modeled as utility functions over the alternatives; and information, modeled as Bayesian signals relevant to the alternatives' external welfare impact.
+Aligning incentives is highly challenging because, on the one hand, agents can provide bad information in order to manipulate the mechanism into satisfying their preferences; and on the other hand, they can misreport their preferences to favor selection of an alternative for which their information rewards are high.

-We then incorporate an alternative philosophy toward group decisionmaking, aggregation of \emph{information} about which is the best alternative.
-We propose a public projects mechanism based on the QTM that aggregates both preferences and predictions, modeled as forecasts of the projects' welfare impacts.
-When the predictions come from a prediction market or wagering mechanism, we show the entire mechanism is robust to manipulation and give Price of Anarchy guarantees, though under strong assumptions on the mechanism's knowledge.
-Our results focus primarily on the case of deciding between two alternatives, showing the Price of Anarchy tends to $1$ as natural measures of the ``size'' of the population grow large.
+We propose a two-stage mechanism for this problem.
+The forecasting stage aggregates information using either a wagering mechanism or a prediction market (the mechanism is modular and compatible with both).
+The voting stage aggregates preferences, together with the forecasts from the previous stage, and selects an alternative by leveraging the recently-studied \emph{Quadratic Transfers Mechanism}.
+We show that, when carefully combined, the entire two-stage mechanism is robust to manipulation of all forms, and under weak assumptions, satisfies Price of Anarchy guarantees.
+In the case of two alternatives, the Price of Anarchy tends to $1$ as natural measures of the ``size'' of the population grow large.
 In most cases, the mechanisms achieve a balanced budget as well.
+We also give the first nonasymptotic Price of Anarchy guarantee for the Quadratic Transfers Mechanism, a result of independent interest.